earthly/website/blog/_posts/2022-11-23-helm-k8s-package-manager.md

  - Helm
  - Deployment
  - Charts
-excerpt: "Learn how to use Helm, the Kubernetes package manager, to deploy complex applications quickly and efficiently.
-With Helm charts, you can package and distribute collections of Kubernetes YAML files, making your applications more maintainable and reusable.
-Dive into practical use cases and see how Helm can increase your productivity and scalability."
+excerpt: Learn how to use Helm, the Kubernetes package manager, to deploy complex applications quickly and efficiently.
+With Helm charts, you can package and distribute collections of Kubernetes YAML files, making deployments more manageable and reusable.
+Dive into this tutorial to deploy a MongoDB database on Kubernetes using Helm and explore the benefits of using Helm for your application deployments.
 ---

 For production and hybrid cloud environments, manual deployments with Kubernetes are time consuming and non reusable.
 As you deploy different applications with similar configuration settings to Kubernetes, you'll have a large number of YAML files and substantial duplication; this makes the applications difficult to maintain.
 This is where Helm can help.